radareorg/radare.org/gsoc/2018/ideas.md

 # Radeco GSoC (radare2 decompiler)

 [radeco](https://github.com/radare/radeco-lib) is a radare2 based static binary analysis framework.
-Currently, radeco is stable enough and has several analysis built into it.
+Currently, radeco is stable enough and has several analyses built into it.
 We believe that this GSoC is a good opportunity to push radeco further and implement our very own decompiler within radare2!

 ## [Radeco] Pseudo-C Backend for Decompiler